red-kite-solutions/stalker/docs/docs/concepts/secrets.md

 To inject a secret while launching a job or in a subscription, simply use the `${{ secrets.secretName }}` notation, where `secretName` is the name of the secret you want to inject.
 Secrets, when injecting, always need to be prefixed with the `secrets.` scope information.

-> Secrets are encrypted by the `flow manager` using asymmetric encryption, and only the `orchestrator` can decrypt them.
+> Secrets are encrypted by the `jobs manager` using asymmetric encryption, and only the `orchestrator` can decrypt them.

 ## Injecting while launching a job